 - regularly checked.
 Class teachers and support staff are responsible for maintaining the kits in their individual rooms and for woodland excursions.
-Sufficient stock to be held in the Ground Floor treatment room (G07) to replenish as needed.
+Sufficient stock to be held in the Ground Floor medical room to replenish as needed.

 - re-stocked as necessary.

-- easily accessible to adults; and
+- · easily accessible to adults; and

-- kept out of the reach of pupils.
+- kept out of the reach of young learners.